MclPio/odinbook/README.md

 * Trying out omni auth
 * Finding a unique spin that makes the project special
 * Getting the database design done

+## TODO
+* Follower search bar and improved appearance
+* Notifications for each new follow, comment, posts from followees
+* Likes for comments
+* Comments for comments